Pan troglodytes ellioti

 The Nigeria-Cameroon chimpanzee (Pan troglodytes ellioti), sometimes called Elliot’s chimpanzee, is native to the two African countries that give it its namesake.
 Geographic distribution is restricted to isolated patches of forest within southwestern Nigeria, the Nigeria Delta and floodplain, and to Nigeria’s eastern border north of the Sanaga River, before stretching southwesterly into the forests of Cameroon.

 Habitat for this once widespread, and now Endangered, primate includes primary and secondary moist lowland forest, montane and submontane forest.
 In Cameroon, the subspecies is composed of two genetically distinct populations.
 Each occupies a different ecological niche: one group resides in the country’s western rainforests, while the other resides in central Cameroon’s forest-woodland-savanna mosaic ecotone, which includes include gallery forest, dry forest, semi-deciduous forest, and open grasslands.
+An ecotone is a region of transition between biological communities.

 Farmland provides Nigeria-Cameroon chimpanzees with an unnatural, inapposite habitat.